-Given the significance of the G20 London Summit meeting at twenty rather than eight (the G8), it implicitly represented an opportunity for medium-sized countries at the table, beyond the G8 and beyond the new superpowers (China, India and Brazil) to capitalize on their presence in the G20 to reposition themselves in the geopolitical structure.1 For a variety of reasons, this seemed to not happen.
-Australia, Korea, Indonesia and Saudi Arabia (middle powers not included in this survey) did not appear to be assertive nor visibly try to reposition themselves in the geopolitical order.
+Given the significance of the London G20 Summit meeting of 20, rather than only eight (the G8), it implicitly represented an opportunity for medium-sized countries at the table, beyond the G8 and the new superpowers (China, India and Brazil), to capitalize on their presence in the G20 and reposition themselves in the geopolitical structure.
+For a variety of reasons, this seemed to not happen.
+Australia, Korea, Indonesia and Saudi Arabia (middle powers not included in this survey) did not appear to be assertive or visibly try to reposition themselves in the geopolitical order.

-Among those middle powers surveyed here, India, South Africa and Turkey were in the midst of elections which deflected public attention from the G20 Summit and meant that their leaders were more intent in early April on domestic issues than making major forays in the international arena.
-Mexico's President Calderón deliberately struck a higher visibility profile during his state visit to the UK a few days before April 2 than he did at the G20 Summit itself.
-Similarly, Turkish Prime Minister Recep Tayyip Erdoğan would be receiving President Barack Obama two days later, which would be an immensely higher profile international moment for Turkey than Turkey's role in the London Summit.
-And Canada's Prime Minister Harper, suffering low poll ratings at home going into the summit, pushed hard on a relatively lower profile issue of development assistance for poor countries and getting his parliament back home to agree to an International Monetary Fund (IMF) pledge than he did to the larger strategic issues of fiscal stimulus and financial regulation.
+Among those middle powers surveyed here, India, South Africa and Turkey were in the midst of elections, which deflected public attention from the G20 summit and meant that their leaders were more intent on domestic issues than making major forays in the international arena in early April.
+Mexico's President Calderón deliberately struck a higher and more visibile profile during his state visit to the United Kingdom a few days before April 2 than he did at the G20 summit itself.
+Similarly, Turkish Prime Minister Recep Tayyip Erdoğan was receiving President Barack Obama two days later, an immensely higher profile international moment for Turkey than its role in the London summit.
+Canada's Prime Minister Harper, suffering low poll ratings at home going into the summit, pushed harder on the relatively low-profile issue of development assistance for poor countries and getting his parliament to agree to an International Monetary Fund (IMF) pledge than he did on the larger strategic issues of fiscal stimulus and financial regulation.

-Albert O. Hirschman taught many of us to use two-bytwo diagrams to reveal and clarify pairs of observations together so as to highlight the interrelationships among the two contre-temps.
-One can deduce from the commentaries in this project the degree to which national leaders got a boost in public support as a result of the G20 Summit.
-One can also draw from these commentaries a distinction between those countries that were assertive in promoting their national economic interests and trying to reposition their country in the global order at the April Summit, and those that had domestic constraints (elections, low poll ratings) which drove a lower political profile at the summit and hence may have dampened the degree to which they were perceived at home as having improved their own political profile as a result of the summit.
+Albert O. Hirschman is known for using two-by-two diagrams to reveal and clarify pairs of observations together, so as to highlight the interrelationships among the two contre-temps.
+From the commentaries in this project, it is possible to deduce: the degree to which national leaders got a boost in public support as a result of the G20 summit and a distinction between those countries that were assertive in promoting their national economic interests and trying to reposition their country in the global order at the April G20 summit, and those that had domestic constraints (elections, low poll ratings) that drove a lower political profile at the summit and, hence, may have dampened the degree to which they were perceived at home as having improved their own political profile as a result of the summit.
 The alignment of the 12 countries and their leaders along these two dimensions is shown here.